Current and previous research projects

 This project investigates how microbes influence, and respond to, the transformation of rock into soil.
 In a deglaciated alpine basin of the eastern Sierra Nevada, we combined cosmogenic ¹⁰Be dating with DNA sequencing to track microbial communities across bare rock, saprolite, and soil.
 We discovered that microbial communities follow two different trajectories: soils host diverse, evolving communities linked to weathering and soil formation, while bare rocks preserve low-diversity communities with little change over ~13,000 years.
 These findings reveal early feedbacks between life and landscapes, showing how microorganisms help shape Earth’s surface over time.

-[Manuscript undre review at PNAS]
+[Manuscript under review at PNAS]

 This project examines how Sierra Nevada landscapes responded to the end of the last Ice Age.
 Using cosmogenic ¹⁰Be exposure dating, we reconstruct glacier retreat and post-glacial erosion in the Bishop Creek and Recess Peak basins.
 Our results show that large glaciers lingered until ~13,000 years ago before retreating abruptly.
 This rapid shift left a strong imprint on valley floors and sediment delivery downstream, offering new insight into how mountain landscapes adjust to sudden climate change.

-[Manuscript in preparation for Geology]
+[Manuscript under review in Geology]

 Using cosmogenic nuclide data from four large rivers (Amazon, Branco, Colorado, and Po) we constructed a stochastic model that simulated transport dynamics in large-scale fluvial systems.
 Constrained by cosmogenic nuclide data our model quantifies residence times in large rivers to range between tens to hundreds of thousands of years (104-105 yr).